-- to construct and/or reconstruct property (real estate with or without chattels (i.e. property that is not fixed to land) that is connected with each other and designed to carry out operations provided for by a concession agreement), the title to which belongs or will belong to the other party (i.e. the grantor/public partner), - (ii) to conduct business using the subject of the concession agreement, and the public partner undertakes to grant to the private partner a right to use and hold the subject of the concession agreement for the term provided for the purposes of conducting an activity (a so-called 'build-transfer-operate' model).
+- (i) to construct and/or reconstruct property (real estate with or without chattels (i.e. property that is not fixed to land) that is connected with each other and designed to carry out operations provided for by a concession agreement) - with an exception for intellectual property objects, technical means required for functioning of IP objects and data centers (hereinafter - IP objects) - the title to which belongs or will belong to the other party (i.e. the grantor/public partner), - (ii) to conduct business using the subject of the concession agreement, and the public partner undertakes to grant to the private partner a right to use and hold the subject of the concession agreement for the term provided for the purposes of conducting an activity (a so-called 'build-transfer-operate' model).

-The Concession Law amended the law to permit returns for investments made by the private partner both by means of tariffs payable by users and by means of periodical payments made by the public partner for socalled 'operational availability' or 'availability payments' which is important for the effective use of budgetary funds.
+The Concession Law amended the law to permit returns for investments made by the private partner both by means of tariffs payable by users and by means of periodical payments made by the public partner for so-called 'operational availability' or 'availability payments' which is important for the effective use of budgetary funds.
 The second of the formats permitted by law, the collaboration between public and private partners are the so-called life-cycle contracts which are particularly valuable for investment projects as it does not involve collection of final consumers (for example, for construction of public roads, social health facilities or prison facilities).